What is a planning permit?

 - located in a specific zone or overlay; and

-The responsible authority must consider any significant effects that the proposed land use or development might have on the environment, and it may have regard to social and economic effects (s 60(1A)(a) PE Act).
+The responsible authority must consider any significant effects that the proposed land use or development might have on the environment and any social and economic effects (s 60(1) PE Act).

-Section 84B(1) of the PE Act sets out a detailed range of matters that VCAT must take into account when reviewing a decision to grant a permit (see ‘Victorian Civil and Administrative Tribunal’, below).
-These include:
+Section 84B of the PE Act sets out a detailed range of matters that VCAT must take into account when reviewing a decision to grant a permit.

 - the objectives of planning in Victoria (see s 4);